-The concept of onboarding is one used in the context of business and human resources that refers to the process of orienting new employees in a manner that aids in overall retention.
-It goes beyond what we’ve come to know as orientation.
-This process focuses on helping employees to become acclimated to their new workplace in a timely fashion and bringing them “on board” with regard to:
+The concept of onboarding is one used in the context of business and human resources.
+What does onboarding mean?
+It refers to the process of orienting new employees in a manner that aids in overall retention.
+It goes beyond what we’ve come to know as new employee orientation.
+This process focuses on helping employees become acclimated to their new workplace in a timely fashion.
+Onboarding helps bring them on board with regard to:

 Overview and Purpose